Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-for-Arduino-Upverter-Guide.md

 Upverter is, by far, the easiest and least expensive way to produce production-quality electronics.
 You don’t need to know about resistors, capacitors, inductors, routing paths or anything EE to design your own module.
 Upverter is drag & drop simple... anyone can create professional IoT devices.
 To make it more convenient for you, Geppeto has a library for Seeed, so you can design your own Grove modules with ease!

-## Geppepo Seeed Design Using Guide
+## Upverter Seeed Design Using Guide

 ### Open the Design